ToadKimmie/toadkimmie.github.io/README.md

 ## History of New York

 New York started gaining population around 10,000 B.C.
 By 1100 A.D., two main cultures became dominant as the Iroquoian and Algonquian settled in.
-New York was first claimed by a major country in 1609 mby the Dutch.
+New York was first claimed by a major country in 1609 by the Dutch.

 ### Industrialization

 Between 1865 and 1915, New York started gaining trend rapidly and quickly became industrialized.
 New York rapdily evolved into what we know today.

 ```markdown